Kleidukos/glitchbra.in/content/post/haskell-dialect-package-imports.md

 However, I will argue that this has the disadvantage of having bloated import statements that take more space on the screen to find the root of an identifier than to declare the identifier itself.
-And I am guilty of doing this for some libraries that I publish as well, which is why I'm particuarly sensitive to this issue.
+And I am guilty of doing this for some libraries that I publish as well, which is why I'm particularly sensitive to this issue.

 There are also nuances to what I am saying here: